muktyas/quranmuks/README.md

 https://drive.google.com/open?id=1R8LQGTp7z9G3J74EEbhowc9tbaCMEMZx
 But it still not correct font.
 We must correct it manually.
 Example: we change the font pcf_001 become MSI_Z001.

-The result is like this:
+The example result is like this:
 ![page 3](https://user-images.githubusercontent.com/13088121/37909854-4353f2ac-3136-11e8-9986-ed4bd9a8a086.png)

 Barokallohu fikum.